choval/webpit/README.md

 WEBPIT_AUTH = A simple phrase required to authenticate all calls.
 Defaults to public.
 WEBPIT_TTL = Seconds to keep the converted file after completion, in seconds.
 Defaults to 172800 (48 hours).
 WEBPIT_MAX_SIZE = The max accepted file size in MB.
 Defaults to 20.
-WEBPIT_MAX_SECS = The max number of seconds for videos.
-Defaults to 6 seconds.
 WEBPIT_MAX_FILES = The max number of files to accept per request.
 Defaults to 10.
 WEBPIT_CONCURRENCY = Max concurrent connections to handle.
 Defaults to 30.
+WEBPIT_MAX_SECS = The max number of seconds for animated WebP.
+Defaults to 6 seconds.
+WEBPIT_MAX_WIDTH = The max width for WebP.
+Defaults to 1080.
+WEBPIT_COMPRESSION = Compression for WebP.
+Defaults to 70.
+WEBPIT_MAX_CONVERSIONS = Simultaneos conversions.
+Defaults to 1.
 ```